 No worries, just follow the basic rules above, gently mix your easy rotisserie chicken salad and you’ll be fine.
-If you aren’t sure, follow my recipe below for easy rotisserie chicken salad and if there is something you don’t like, simply substitute something you DO like in the same category.
+If you aren’t sure, follow my recipe below for southern chicken salad recipe and if there is something you don’t like, simply substitute something you DO like in the same category.

 Mix it all together in the same bowl and you’ll have a winning easy rotisserie chicken salad on your hands!

-HOW MANY DAYS CAN I KEEP CHICKEN SALAD?
+HOW MANY DAYS CAN I KEEP SOUTHERN CHICKEN SALAD RECIPE ?

 Don’t keep easy rotisserie chicken salad more than 6 days in the fridge.